SeungJuL/TheMarketWhisperers/README.md

 ### Backend Development
 - RESTful API architecture with Flask
-- PostgreSQL for data storage
+- PostgreSQL for data storage (Using AWS RDS)
 - Flask-Login for authentication
 - yfinance for market data
-- OpenAI integration for market insights
+- OpenAI integration for market insights and chat service
 - pytest for testing
-- pylint for code quality

 ## 👥 Authors